k33g/thingsmaster/README.md

 # thingsmaster
-Web application to manage connected object (with MQTT)
+Web application to manage connecteds object (with MQTT)